 - Optional plain black V-neck knitted jumper (with or without school badge)

-- Plain black or neutral tights or plain ankle socks
+- Plain ankle socks or Plain black or neutral tights

-- Plain black shoes (not sports trainers or canvas shoes, mesh material or shoes with obvious logos/emblems.
-Shoes with high heels should not be worn)
+- Plain black shoes (not sports trainers or canvas shoes, mesh material or shoes with obvious logos/emblems or shoes with high heels or boots)

 Summer Term Uniform